appbaseio/Docs/content/docs/interactive/javascript.md

 ## GeoDistance Query

-Let's now get a list of all the rooms available within a certain distance from a specific (lat,lon) location.
+Let's now get a list of all the rooms available within a certain distance from a specific geopoint (lat,lon) location.

-Here, we'll use appbase-js [`search()`](/javascript/api-reference.html#search) method to fire a <a href="https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-geo-distance-query.html" target="_blank">geodistance query</a> specifying `distance` and `location` co-ordinates.
+Here, we'll use the appbase-js [`search()`](/javascript/api-reference.html#search) method to fire a <a href="https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-geo-distance-query.html" target="_blank">geodistance query</a> specifying `distance` and `location` co-ordinates.

 <br/>